 However, selling multichannel doesn’t mean you have to ship from store.
-You can sell through retail distribution, in which larger retailers purchase your products in bulk and resell them to consumers, taking care of DTC order shipping for you).
+You can sell through B2B and retail distribution, in which larger retailers purchase your products in bulk and resell them to consumers, taking care of DTC order shipping for you).

 Alternatively, you can partner with a fulfillment company that has access to its own warehousing facilities that you can store inventory in, fulfill orders in, and ship out of.

 “While we initially used ShipBob exclusively for our retail fulfillment, we quickly outsourced DTC fulfillment to them as well once we experienced how easy and effective it was.